Dominant Auslander-Gorenstein algebras and mixed cluster tilting: Introduction

-where $\CM A$ denotes the subcategory of maximal Cohen-Macaulay $A$-modules.
-As an application, we obtain that $A$ is dominant Auslander-regular if and only if $\mathcal{Z}(M)=\add M$.
+where $\CM A$ denotes the subcategory of maximal Cohen-Macaulay $A$-modules (Theorem \ref{thm-CM}).
+It follows that $A$ is dominant Auslander-regular if and only if $\mathcal{Z}(M)=\add M$.
 Motivated by this result, we call a mixed precluster tilting module $M$ \emph{mixed cluster tilting} if it satisfies $\mathcal{Z}(M)=\add M$.
-In case $d_X=d$ holds for all $X$, we recover the notion of $d$-cluster tilting modules.
 Thus we have implications

-We refer to Section \ref{section:example mixed ct} for examples of mixed cluster tilting modules.
+We refer to Sections \ref{section: TrivExtdrep} and \ref{section: glueing} for examples of mixed cluster tilting modules.
 Now we are ready to state the following restriction of the correspondence in Theorem \ref{main correspondence 0 in intro}.

 \begin{theorem}[Theorem \ref{main correspondence 0 2}] The bijection in Theorem \ref{main correspondence 0 in intro} restricts to a bijection between the following objects. \begin{enumerate}[\rm(1)] \item The Morita equivalence classes of dominant Auslander-regular algebras $A$ with $\domdim A\ge 2$. \item The Morita equivalence classes of pairs $(B,M)$ of finite dimensional algebras $B$ and mixed cluster tilting modules $M$. \end{enumerate} \end{theorem}